- Category

 US Secretary of State Anthony Blinken has officially confirmed that President Joe Biden has given his permission for Ukraine to strike military facilities on Russian territory with American weapons.

-Several EU countries have held back from authorizing the use of the weaponry they supplied to directly target Russia, citing concerns about the potential escalation of the conflict.
+Several EU countries have held back from authorizing the use of the weaponry they supplied to directly target Russia, citing concerns about the potential escalation of the war.
 However, as pressure mounts on the Ukrainian frontlines and territory is being lost, there is an increasing discourse on reassessing this stance.